 Preparation

 Handling livestock such as cows should not be attempted by yourself.
 These animals can be quite large and powerful and are subsequently dangerous.
-Ensure there has been proactive communication taking place with owners before arrival.
+Ensure there has been proactive communication with owners before arrival.
 This sort of information will be beneficial when you are packing equipment to take with you for examination.
-All the items for the examination are set up and ready to use before the animal arriving at the target destination.
+All the items for the examination are set up and ready to use before the animal arrives at the target destination.

 Safe approach